openvax/topiary/README.md

 * `--mhc-alleles MHC_ALLELES`: Comma separated list of allele names, e.g. "HLA-A02:01,HLA-B07:02"

-### MHC Binding Options
+### MHC Binding Prediction Parameters and Filtering

-* `--mhc-epitope-lengths MHC_EPITOPE_LENGTHS`: comma separated list of integers specifying which peptide lengths to perform MHC binding prediction for
+* `--mhc-epitope-lengths MHC_EPITOPE_LENGTHS`: comma separated list of integers specifying which peptide lengths to use for MHC binding prediction
+* `--keep-wildtype-epitopes`: Topiary will normally discard predicted epitopes which don't overlap a mutated region of a protein.
+Use this flag to keep all predicted epitopes you must this
+* `--ic50-cutoff IC50_CUTOFF`: Drop peptides with predicted IC50 nM greater
+than this value (typical value is 500.0)
+* `--percentile-cutoff PERCENTILE_CUTOFF`: Drop peptides with percentile rank of their predicted IC50 (among predictions for a particular allele) fall below this threshold (lower values are stricter filters, typical value is 2.0)

 ### Misc

 * `--padding-around-mutation PADDING_AROUND_MUTATION`
 * `--self-filter-directory SELF_FILTER_DIRECTORY`
 * `--skip-variant-errors`